Pros and Cons of Investing in Ripple, Will It Be a Millionaire Maker?

 Ripple’s biggest rival is SWIFT, currently the largest international payment network and the preferred choice of some 11,000 financial institutions.
 Ripple will need to convince the notoriously Luddite banking sector that its payment protocols offer a better, quicker, and safer solution than SWIFT.

-Will Ripple be a millionaire-maker?
+Will Ripple be a Millionaire-Maker?

-In a sense, it already is – XRP has a market cap of $124 billion at the time of writing and, as we have discussed, this continues to rise as the application of its payment protocols becomes more widely adopted.
+In a sense, it already is – XRP has a market cap of $25.9 billion at the time of writing and, as we have discussed, this continues to rise as the application of its payment protocols becomes more widely adopted.

-If you enjoyed reading this article from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.
+If you enjoyed reading Pros and Cons of Investing in Ripple article, please give it a like and share it with anyone else you think it may be of interest too.